editheman/vfdecrypt/README.md

 There are several VFDecrypt builds available on the Internet.
 We've used and updated the implementation [here](https://github.com/trailofbits/iverify-oss/tree/master/vendor/vfdecrypt).
 We've updated `vfdecrypt.c` to support OpenSSL >= 1.1.0 and the `Makefile` to be OS-dependent.

-You can build and run `lzssdec` on macOS and on Linux.

 You build `vfdecrypt` using

 ```